Leadership, Loss, and New Life

 Brockport guided Jennifer Arbore '98 to her dream job, her lifelong friends, and lasting legacies.

-When Jennifer Arbore ’98 started as a transfer student at The College at Brockport, she struggled to find her calling.
+When Jennifer Arbore ’98 started as a transfer student at SUNY Brockport, she struggled to find her calling.

 That changed once she enrolled in an accounting course taught by Professor Gary Briggs.